19 February 2016

 Note

 When How Green Was My Valley was well into pre-production, Zanuck's bosses at 20th Century Fox decided to pull the plug on the film.
-Unhappy with the script that focused too much on labour issues, and also dissatisfied with the first director William Wyler whom they feared would not stay within budget, Fox executives in New York refused to put up the money for the project.
+Unhappy with the script that focused too much on labour issues, and also dissatisfied with the first director William Wyler who they feared would not stay within budget, Fox executives in New York refused to put up the money for the project.
 Zanuck was furious and fought hard for his film, even threatening to take it to another studio.
 Eventually Fox gave in, and John Ford was brought in to replace Wyler.
 (Wyler, who had been borrowed from Samuel Goldwyn and whose contract with Fox had expired anyway, went back to Goldwyn to direct The Little Foxes.)

 No comments: